dccuchile/wefe/doc/contribute.rst

             )

 Unfortunately it is impossible to cover much more without losing generality.
-However, we recommend to check the code structure shown in HardDebias or MulticlassHardDebias to guide you through the process of implementing a new mitigation and use these classes as a reference to implement a new debias method.
+However, we recommend checking the code structure shown in `HardDebias` or `MulticlassHardDebias` classes to guide you through the process of implementing a new mitigation method.
 You can also open an issue in the repository to comment on any questions you may have in the implementation.